 Your business rates do not cover the cost of your trade waste disposal, and they never have.
 The Public Health Act 1875 provided for local authorities to collect waste from residents.
 The Public Health Acts Amendment Act 1907 amended the 1875 Act to extend refuse collection to include that of trade refuse for which local authorities were to charge.
 Prior to this the disposal of waste was a private arrangement, and local authorities operate in a competitive market for the provision of the service.

-Section 45 of the Environmental Protection Act 1990 imposes a duty on waste collection authorities to arrange for the collection of commercial waste from premises in its area if the owner of the premises requests it to do so.
+Section 45 of the Environmental Protection Act 1990 imposes a duty on waste collection authorities to arrange for the collection of commercial waste from premises in its area if the occupier of the premises requests it to do so.
 The business is liable to pay a charge for such a service.